7 Best Eco-Friendly Wrapping Paper & Gift Wrap Alternatives

 The major and most obvious benefits are as follows.

-• Reduces waste by using materials that are recyclable, compostable, or reusable
+• Reduces waste by using materials that are recyclable, compostable, or reusable, such as the recycled newspaper used by Wrappily.

-• Saves money long-term, especially with reusable options that can be used for years
+• Saves money long-term, especially with reusable options that can be used for years, such as the Wrappr reusable fabric bags.

 There are also further benefits that most people don't consider, such as the following.